sfelderman/react-firebase-movies/README.md

     - prefix with a # for tag search
     - could also include custom filters on combos of tags
 - Recommendations
-- Make splash screen that does Authentication in background
+- Make splash screen that does Authentication in background (currently spinner)
-- Don't allow rewrite
 - Algolai search
-- Remove all data from Anon users after logout - can use a function